gando001/robot-challenge/README.md

 * MOVE will move the toy robot one unit forward in the direction it is currently facing.
 * LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
 * REPORT will announce the X,Y and orientation of the robot.
+* BLOCK will add an obstacle n position X,Y
 * A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.
 * Provide test data to exercise the application.